enialm/capibara/README.md

 # Capibara

-Capibara is an event counting API that lets you quickly assess how often something happens.
-It can be used for monitoring, product analytics, and more.
+Capibara is an event counting API.
+It lets you quickly measure how often something happens.
+Common use cases include monitoring, product analytics, and more.

 Capibara is built with Go, Gin, Postgres, and restraint.